osgi/osgi/org.osgi.test.cases.zigbee/README.md

-* The *<simpleDescriptor>* element inside the *<node>* element must contain a **partial list** of the input and output clusters identifiers available in the actual ZigBee device used for the CT.
+* The *<simpleDescriptor>* element inside the *<node>* element must contain a **partial list** of the input and output clusters identifiers available in the actual ZigBee device used for the TCK.
-  A cluster whose *id* is listed in attributes *inputClusters* or *outputClusters* of the simple descriptor **MUST** be also defined in the *zcl.xml* file (see below), otherwise the CT will exit with a failure.
+  A cluster whose *id* is listed in attributes *inputClusters* or *outputClusters* of the simple descriptor **MUST** be also defined in the *zcl.xml* file (see below), otherwise the TCK will exit with a failure.
   The *outputClustersNumber* and *inputClustersNumber* attributes, must contain the exact number of input and output clusters available in the real device used for the test.